mrzhuzhe/riven/ReadMe.md

 ### llvm

 llvm project

 [TODO] need add a makefile to llvm project

 ### RayTracing

 learn RayTracing in one week test Project

+[TODO] need next week

 ### vulkan

 vulkan tortoial test project

+[Q] why vulkan can be seen as computing backend as same as cuda ?